canzinger/HeimlichAndCo/Documentation/Cards.md

 ### 3.4 HeimlichAndCoMoveAgentsCard with type 4

-This card allows the player to move one agent which stands on the same field as the safe by one field forwards or backwards (away from the safe).
+This card allows the player to move one agent that stands on the same field as the safe by one field forwards or backwards (away from the safe).

 ### 3.5 HeimlichAndCoMoveAgentsCard with type 5